aws-samples/aws-analytics-reference-architecture/core/API.md

 ### CdkDeployer <a name="CdkDeployer" id="aws-analytics-reference-architecture.CdkDeployer"></a>

-A custom CDK Stack that can be synthetized as a CloudFormation Stack to deploy a CDK application hosted on GitHub.
+A custom CDK Stack that can be synthetized as a CloudFormation Stack to deploy a CDK application hosted on GitHub or on S3 as a Zip file.

 This stack is self contained and can be one-click deployed to any AWS account.
 It can be used for AWS workshop or AWS blog examples deployment when CDK is not supported/desired.